OVERDOSE PREVENTION

 What is Naloxone

-BC Center for Disease Control started the Take Home Naloxone program in 2012 to provide life-saving training and kits to people at risk of accidental toxic drug poisoning.
-There are now over 1300 sites participating across British Columbia.
+The BC Center for Disease Control started the Take Home Naloxone program in 2012.
+Now, there are over 1300 sites participating across BC.
+We are happy to be one of them.

 Overdose or Drug Poisoning – What’s the difference?